ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 * An informal debate is held among the various stakeholders and all their inputs are recorded for further requirement analysis.
+* Brainstorming session will have a facilitator and will have time limit for the discussion.
 * **Advantages**
   * Helps to generate new ideas
   * Helps to encourage involvement of participants